On this page

 - reduce the number of people being held in pre-trial detention overall.

 Having access to a lawyer shortly after arrest can help to reduce pre-trial detention, which is why we are campaigning for the right to counsel in police stations.

 What are we doing?

-Fair Trials has built an EU-wide network of fair trials defenders who are now working with us to analyse the problems in practice with pre-trial detention in their own countries and, crucially, to design targeted solutions.
+Fair Trials has built an EU-wide network of fair trials defenders who are now working with us to analyse the problems in practice with pre-trial detention in their own countries.
 Informed by their experience, we have helped to secure new laws that will give defence lawyers access to the information they need to challenge detention.

 We have also led the calls for EU-wide action to tackle unjustified pre-trial detention.
 In 2011, the European Commission carried out a consultation on detention in the EU, with widespread support for action from civil society and member states.
 The European Parliament has also called for reform of pre-trial detention in the EU.
 We are confident that our work gathering evidence, training local defence practitioners, and producing comprehensive reports will provide a strong foundation for the ongoing campaign to enact legislative changes to pre-trial detention decision-making in the EU.

 We called for an end to the extension of Custody Time Limits (CTLs) in the UK, which temporarily extended the time that people could be held from six to eight months.
 We raised awareness of the discriminatory impact of this policy, which was subsequently not renewed.